-NOTE: This website is frequently updated.
-Last update June 2011.
-WHICH PEDALS TO USE FOR THE TONE - The absolute best source on the web for all of David Gilmour's gear is Gilmourish.com.
-I do not want to repeat the information that can be found there, but I felt since I do my own thing here with sound clips that a general guide to those effects is necessary, but I highly recommend you check out Gilmourish for a comprehensive guide to all of David Gilmour's gear and an album by album gear guide.
-Below is a guide to the basic effects gear needed to create a typical David Gilmour lead tones as heard on Pink Floyd studio and live recordings.
+WHICH PEDALS TO USE FOR THE TONE - The right gear can give you the proper voice to suit Gilmour's tones, but it is equally important to learn how to play in a similar style as him if you want to replicate his sound or incorpotrate it into your own sound.
+That said, Gilmour does seem to like making it a challenge for people to figure out exactly what gear he used.
+Below is a guide to the basic effects gear needed to create many of David Gilmour's various lead tones as heard in Pink Floyd studio and live recordings, and David's solo work.
 I have used every one of these effects at one time or another.
-This is not a comprehensive list of every effect Gilmour ever used, but just a general guide for getting the tones.
-Includes: compressors, fuzz/distortions, overdrives, equalizer, flangers/chorus and other modulations, delays, and amplifiers.
-It goes without saying that you should use a Stratocaster type guitar with vintage style single coil pickups for the majority of Gilmour's tones, and most importantly, learn to play in a similar style.
-For early Pink Floyd tones, up to the Dark Side of the Moon, Wish You Were Here, and Animals period, you need: A Fuzz Face type pedal, a compressor, warm sounding analog type delay, and modulation like a Uni-vibe type pedal or a phaser like a MXR Phase 90 or EHX Small Stone.
+This is not a comprehensive list of every effect Gilmour ever used, just a general guide for getting the tones.
+Includes: compressors, fuzz/distortions, overdrives, equalizer, flangers/chorus and other modulations, and delays.
+It goes without saying that you should use a clean amplifier and a Stratocaster or Telecaster type guitar with single coil pickups for the majority of Gilmour's tones.
+See the Amplifiers and Speakers section for a general guide to the right amp/speaker gear to use.
+For early Pink Floyd tones up to the Dark Side of the Moon, Wish You Were Here you need: A Fuzz Face type pedal or clone, a Colorsound Power Boost/Overdriver or similar clone, a compressor, a warm sounding analog type delay, and modulation like a Uni-vibe type pedal or a phaser like a MXR Phase 90 or EHX Small Stone.
 A vintage style wah pedal, like a Vox Wah, can also be used for some very early Pink Floyd, such as the bird like screams you hear in the middle section of Echoes, and the wailing sounds heard on Is There Anybody Out There.
-For Pink Foyd tones from Animals / The Wall / Final Cut era you need: A Ross type compressor, vintage Big Muff or vintage USA sounding Muff clone, a warm sounding digital delay, and modulation like an Electric Mistress or Boss chorus.
-For Pink Floyd tones from the Momentary Lapse of Reason, Division Bell, and Pulse era you need: A Ross type compressor, Sovtek Big Muff or Sovtek Muff clone, Tube Driver or other smooth overdrive type pedal, warm sounding digital delay, and modulation like Boss chorus and a Uvi-Vibe type pedal.
+For Pink Foyd tones from Animals / The Wall / Final Cut era you need: A Ross type compressor, vintage 1970s Big Muff or vintage sounding Big Muff clone, a Colorsound Power Boost/Overdriver or similar clone, a warm sounding digital delay, and modulations like an Electric Mistress or Boss chorus, and a phaser like the MXR Phase 90 or EHX Small Stone.
+For Pink Floyd tones from the Momentary Lapse of Reason, Division Bell, and Pulse era you need: A Ross type compressor like the Boss CS-2, Sovtek Big Muff or Sovtek Muff clone, BKB Tube Driver or other smooth overdrive type pedal, warm sounding digital delay, and modulation like Boss chorus and a Uvi-Vibe type pedal.
 Additional pedals like a Digitech Whammy (for Marooned and The Blue) and a volume pedal can be used for certain songs.
-An EQ pedal like a Boss GE-7 can also be usefull to boost the mids or lows.
+An EQ pedal like a Boss GE-7 can also be usefull to sculpt the tone of certain effects, or boost the mids or lows if your amp is lacking in those areas.
 EMG-SA pickups were also key to the tones from this era.
-For David Gilmour tones from the On an Island era you need: A Ross type compressor or optical compressor like the Demeter Compulator, Cornish G-2, or similar pedal like the TopTone DG-2 or Rat, vintage Big Muff or vintage USA sounding Muff clone, Tube Driver or other smooth overdrive type pedal, warm sounding digital delay.
+For David Gilmour tones from the On an Island and Rattle that Lock era you need: A Ross type compressor or optical compressor like the Demeter Compulator, BK Butler Tube Driver, vintage Big Muff, EHX Ram's Head reissue, or a Muff clone like the Cornish P-1, warm sounding digital delay.
 Additional pedals like a Digitech Whammy (for The Blue) and a volume pedal can be used for certain songs.
-An EQ pedal like a Boss GE-7 can also be usefull to boost the mids or lows.
-Modulation like Boss chorus and a Uvi-Vibe type pedal can also be used, but David used very little modulation in this period. |
+An EQ pedal like a Boss GE-7 can also be usefull to sculpt the tone of certain effects, or boost the mids or lows if your amp is lacking in those areas.
+Modulation like Boss chorus and a Uvi-Vibe type pedal can also be used, but David used very little modulation in this period.
+Another great resource on the web for David Gilmour's gear is Gilmourish.com.
+I do not want to repeat the information that can be found there, but I felt since I do my own thing here with sound clips that a general guide to those effects is necessary, but I highly recommend you check out Gilmourish for the comprehensive album-by-album gear guide and some great gear articles and reviews. |

 Signal Chain |